 Intentionally make your clients decide to have no choice but to clean with your janitorial service.
-In fact, I pride myself in how I turn my leads to clients.
-Learn and apply the following tactics:
+In fact, I pride myself on how I turn my leads to clients.

 Janitorial service is a rewarding business, but you can only make your business exist and stay relevant if you follow the above tactics intentionally and religiously.
 My challenges were simple; how to get good sales on my leads.
 It also includes how to get good leads, meet new clients and keep existing ones.

 However, it was easier said than done.
 I tried every means to make sure I made sales from my leads, but it was to no avail.